ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/basics.markdown

 {PANEL:Streaming}

-The document streaming method accepting the document etag as the first paramter `session.Advanced.Stream<T>(Etag fromEtag)` no longer exists.
+The document streaming method accepting the document etag as the first parameter `session.Advanced.Stream<T>(Etag fromEtag)` no longer exists.
 As the streaming request can be processed by any node available in the cluster, the solution is to use [Data Subscriptions](../../../client-api/data-subscriptions/what-are-data-subscriptions) in order to guarantee reliable processing of documents in the cluster environment.

 {PANEL/}